I shape stories, systems,

 I’m a multidisciplinary artist and creative strategist working at the intersection of emotion, design, technology, and sound.

-I’m the Group Executive Creative Director at Good Housekeeping, where I lead storytelling and visual systems across print, digital, and emerging platforms — while building a personal body of work that’s deeply experimental and fully my own.
+I’m the Group Executive Director, Creative at Good Housekeeping, where I lead storytelling and visual systems across print, digital, and emerging platforms — while building a personal body of work that’s deeply experimental and fully my own.

 My debut album, System Crash, is a glitchy, emotional record stitched together from twelve years of voice memos, memories, and reclamations.
+My latest release, under-feel, is a somatic protest song, launched alongside an interactive ritual menu of sound loops, voice notes, and confession prompts.

 Across every project, I ask: